addy-dclxvi/blog/content/post/fish-shell.md

 - **Wildcard anywhere**, but this is a double edge sword.
 Sometimes my literal question-mark is treaten as wildcard.
 So, I need to put a couple quote.
 - **Alt Navigation**, hit Alt+Left/Right to go to previous/next directory.
-Like in web browser or file manager.
+Like in the web browser or file manager.
 - **And many others**.
 I replace oh-my-zsh with fish because it provides every feature I need from oh-my-zsh but still minimal & no need to install additional plugin.